Starbix/Infrared_Marble/README.md

 Then you can run it again as before.

+## Project Structure

+For a better understanding of how the project is structured, have a look at the [Project Structure section](./CONTRIBUTING.md#project-structure) in the contribution guide.

 ## Contributing

 For help on setting up the environment for development, please check out [CONTRIBUTING.md](./CONTRIBUTING.md)